 Behind the Recipe

 This version keeps Honey Walnut Shrimp straightforward and approachable.
 Instead of a heavy sauce, the shrimp are lightly fried until crisp and then tossed with honey while still warm, allowing a thin, glossy glaze to form without overpowering the shrimp.
+This version skips candied walnuts for a lighter, less sweet finish.

 Why You’ll Love This Recipe